EverettGrethel/jettability-autoencoder/README.md

 ### Description
-Representation learning of and experiments on a latent space via autoencoders.
+Representation learning of and experiments on a latent space of fluid jettability.